-Buffalo, NY attempts to lure visitors this winter
+Buffalo, New York, attempts to lure visitors this winter

 The warmest cold city

-A small, local company called Oxford Pennant launched the sweepstakes just yesterday.
-The winner of the sweepstakes will receive an all-expense paid trip for two from anywhere in the US, a two-night hotel stay at Hotel Henry, an art-focused, architectural wonder of a hotel housed in a former mental facility, hundreds of dollars in restaurant gift certificates, $150 of "walkin around money" just because and much, much more.
+A small, local company called Oxford Pennant launched the sweepstakes on Monday.
+The winner of the sweepstakes will receive an all-expense paid trip for two from anywhere in the United States, a two-night hotel stay at Hotel Henry, an art-focused, architectural wonder of a hotel housed in a former mental facility, hundreds of dollars in restaurant gift certificates, $150 of "walkin around money" just because and much, much more.

 Hotel Henry, located near Buffalo's Elmwood Village area, was once a former mental institution.